mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

 1. The :py:mod:`showModel<bpreveal.showModel>` tool will be removed since it just wraps a single keras function call, and getting graphical output requires two rather large dependencies.
+2. ``interpretPisaFasta`` and ``interpretPisaBed`` are old names for :py:mod:`interpretPisa<bpreveal.interpretPisa>`.
+They exist only as symlinks in the bin/ directory, and using them has emitted a warning since 4.0.0.
+   In BPReveal 6.0.0, the symlinks will be removed.

 BPReveal 5.x